-Tax season is upon us in the United States.
-And, unless you happen to be a CPA, you’re probably looking for a little help with your federal and state filing.
+After a delay due to COVID-19, it’s Tax Day in the United States.
+If you put off filing until the absolute last minute and are in a full panic because you don’t know the best option for online filing, don’t fret—we have you covered.
 You can always take it to a dedicated tax service, but for the sake of your wallet (isn’t that the whole point?), you can easily do it on your own.

 You can do this with tax software, either online or downloaded to your computer.
 Here, we’ve rounded up the best options for standard users, intermediate users (those who have a few deductions to make), and advanced users (those who have to deal with multiple income sources, small businesses, and lots of write-offs).